-During my tour of the facility I found that information on the Prison Rape Elimination Act, and reporting avenues are located throughout all of the buildings at the facility, all of this information is also available to the inmates in their issued handbook.
+During my tour of the facility I found that all housing units have reminders posted at the entrances informing female staff to announce their presence upon entry.
+The information on the Prison Rape Elimination Act, and reporting avenues are located throughout all of the buildings at the facility, all of this information is also available to the inmates in their issued handbook.